Elisha-Tetteyfio/budget-app/README.md

 ### Setup
 - Navigate to the folder in which you want to have the app and run `git clone https://github.com/Elisha-Tetteyfio/budget-app.git`
 - Move to the project directory using the command `cd budget-app`
+- You would have to change the `username` and `password` in `config/database.yml` (lines 27 and 28, 63 and 64 if you want to run tests), to match the one in your system.
 - Run `rails s` and follow the link provided to view it in your browser.

 ### Install
 - PostgreSQL
 - Ruby